jorenheit/mugen/readme.md

 Alternatively, `--pad catch` can be used (only) when a catch-rule was specified in the microcode section (see below).
 With this option, the catch-rule will also be applied to all addresses outside the addressable space of the ROM.

 ### Signals
-Defines all control signals used in the microcode.
+This section lists all control signals used in the microcode.
 Each signal must be a valid identifier (a combination of alphanumeric characters or underscores) and be listed on a seperate line.
 At most 64 signals may be declared.

 ```
 [signals] {